cloudui/cloudui/README.md

 My name is Eric, and I am a junior computer engineering student at the University of Maryland.

 - 🔭 I’m currently working at Mobius Labs, a generative AI startup based in Menlo Park.
 I'm working on applications made using the latest developments in LLMs.
 - 🌱 I’m currently learning Deep Learning with Python.
-I'm on my fourth course of the Coursera Deep Learning Specialization, and I am reading two ML books-- one by François Chollet and one by Ian Goodfellow and Yoshua Bengio
+I'm on my fifth and final course of the Coursera Deep Learning Specialization, and I am reading two ML books-- one by François Chollet and one by Ian Goodfellow and Yoshua Bengio

 ### Projects
 - I help create the tech for Bitcamp, the University of Maryland's premiere student-hosted hackathon that takes place every spring.
 I help build the landing page, the registration portal, and our exhibition platform.